-WELCOME Welcome to Acadia National Park, located on the rock-bound Maine island of Mount Desert.
+Welcome to Acadia National Park, located on the rock-bound Maine island of Mount Desert.
 Here you will find soaring granite cliffs butting up against sand and cobblestone beaches.
-Glacier-carved mountains rear up from the sea, cupping deep lakes. while meadowlands, marshes and dense forests permeate the landscape.
+Glacier-carved mountains rear up from the sea, cupping deep lakes, while meadowlands, marshes and dense forests permeate the landscape.
 Everywhere, the ocean makes its presence felt, whether by sight, sound or smell.
 Acadia National Park was first established as Sieur de Monts National Monument on July 8, 1916, by President Woodrow Wilson.
-But it was countless stewardship-minded individuals at the turn of the 19th century that created the first national park east of the Mississippi, recognizing its singular beauty and ecological value and the need to protect it in perpetuity.
+But it was countless stewardship-minded individuals at the turn of the 20th century that created the first eastern national park, recognizing its singular beauty and ecological value and the need to protect it in perpetuity.
 The National Park Service (NPS) protects this unique resource and its visitors.
 This American Park Network guide to Acadia National Park is provided to help plan your visit to the park.
 It is made possible by the sponsors whose messages appear inside.
 For more park information, call (207) 288-3338.
 Oh, Ranger!
 FUN FACTS Established: Since it opened in 1916, Acadia National Park has boasted a number of firsts.
 It was the first eastern national park, and perhaps more significantly, it was the first national park whose land was donated entirely by private citizens.
 Land Area: Acadia encompasses more than 49,000 acres, the vast majority of it on Mount Desert Island (pronounced like "dessert").
 Highest Elevation: The summit of Cadillac Mountain at 1.530 feet.

+Mileage: The park has 158 miles of hiking trails, and 45 miles of carriage roads with 16 stone bridges.
 Plants and Animals: About 165 species of native plants, about 60 species of land and marine mammals, and more than 150 breeding species of birds call the park home.
-Popular Activities: Visitors can enjoy naturalist-guided walks and talks, biking, fishing, carriage rides, boat cruises, hiking, kayaking, cross-country skiing and ice fishina.
+Popular Activities: Visitors can enjoy naturalist-guided walks and talks, biking, fishing, carriage rides, boat cruises, hiking, kayaking, cross-country skiing and ice fishing.
 Bicycling: Most of Acadia National Park's paved roads and 45 miles of its picturesque carriage roads are open to bicycles.
 Hiking: More than 125 miles of hiking trails and 45 miles of carriage roads weave through the park.

 Camping: There are more than 500 campsites in the park.

-Lodging: You can find a variety of accommodations and a total of 4.500 rooms surrounding the park on Mount Desert Island
+Lodging: You can find a variety of accommodations and a total of 4.500 rooms surrounding the park on Mount Desert Island Visitors: More than 3.5 million people visit the park every year to experience the beautiful coastal landscape.
+Unforgettable Adventures.